European Union Agency for Fundamental Rights (FRA)

 The Fundamental Rights Agency assists EU institutions and governments of Member States in questions pertaining to fundamental rights especially in the following areas: discrimination, access to justice, racism and xenophobia, data protection, victims' rights and rights of the child.

-The Fundamental Rights Agency is headed by a Director and it has a Management Board, Executive Board, Scientific Committee of external experts and four thematic departments.
-The current Director is Michael O'Flaherty from Ireland.
+As of 1.3.2024, the Director of the Agency will be Sirpa Rautio from Finland.
 Finland`s member in the Management Board of the Agency is Professor Tuomas Ojanen (University of Helsinki) and his alternate is Chief Specialist Leena Leikas (Centre for Human Rights).
-Research Professor Martin Scheinin (British Academy Global Professor at the University of Oxford) is a member of the Scientific Committee.

 FRANET, a multidisciplinary research network consisting of national experts from each Member State, has functioned under the auspices of FRA since 2011.
 The network is tasked with collecting data and doing research on fundamental rights issues in Member States.
 In Finland, the Institute for Human Rights at Åbo Akademi University and the Finnish League for Human Rights currently form the national focal point of FRANET.